BlockScience/MSML/research_notes/WIP V0.3 Update.md

 - Bug fix on control action report writing
 - Now the arrows between blocks scale to the number of spaces being passed
 - Any blocks which do not have an output space (meaning all mechanisms) are no longer linked to the codomain as it was getting too cluttered like that
+- New sections added to the markdown reports + cleaning up of loose ends
+- A whole bunch of updates to the JSON spec for:
+    - Expanding it for places that were not defined including nested components
+    - Adding descriptions for a whole lot of the components and subcomponents

 ### Documentation and Artifacts

 - Everything except for the coffee shop example has been ported from HackMD to the github repository
+- New functionality that can take the JSON spec descriptions and map them into a markdown table for easy display in READMEs or presentations
+- Revisions to the V0.2.2 report from typos + broken links that I discovered after the presentation

 ## Future Research Arc